Mean field limit for disordered diffusions with singular interactions: Mathematical set-up and main results

-In the case where $\sig$ is non degenerate, one can make this integration by parts rigorous: using the same arguments as in \cite[Appendix~A]{GLP2011}, one can show that for any measure-valued initial condition in \eqref{eq:nut}, by the regularizing properties of the heat kernel, the solution of \eqref{eq:nut} has a regular density $q_{t}$ for all positive time that solves \eqref{eq:nutstrong}.
-We refer to \cite[Prop.~ A.1]{GLP2011} for further details.
-But of course, if $\sig$ is degenerate, the strong formulation \eqref{eq:nutstrong} does not necessarily make sense and one has to restrict to the weak formulation \eqref{eq:nut} in that case.
+In the case where $\sig$ is nondegenerate, one can make this integration by parts rigorous: using the same arguments as in \cite{GLP2011}, Appendix A, one can show that for any measure-valued initial condition in \eqref{eq:nut}, by the regularizing properties of the heat kernel, the solution of \eqref{eq:nut} has a regular density $q_{t}$ for all positive time that solves \eqref{eq:nutstrong}.
+We refer to \cite{GLP2011}, Proposition A.1, for further details.
+But of course, if $\sig$ is degenerate, the strong formulation \eqref{eq:nutstrong} does not necessarily make sense, and one has to restrict to the weak formulation \eqref{eq:nut} in that case.